nymea/nymea-wiki/Configuration.md

 In the `JSONRPC` section are the settings for the TCP interface of the JSON-RPC API:

 * *port* - Defines the port where the TCP server will listen.
-If you change the port please keep in mind that the `GuhPort` of the guh-webserver has to be changed to.

 * *interfaces* - Defines the network interfaces where the TCP server will listen.
 You can check the network interfaces with `$ ifconfig -a`.
 If the value *all* is in the values, the server will listen on all network interfaces.

 * *ip* - Defines the address types of the server.
 Available address types are `IPv4` and `IPv6`.
 If the value *any* is in the values, the server will listen on both address types.

+In the `Webserver` section are the settings for the webserver and the REST API:

+* *port* - Defines the port on which the webserver is running

+* *https* - Definens if the webserver is using a secure, encrypted connection (TLS 1.2) or not.
+Allowed values are `true` or `false`.

+* *certificate* - Defines the path to the certificate.
+This option is only needed if you are using `https`.

+* *certificate* - Defines the path to the private key for the certificate.
+This option is only needed if you are using `https`.

+* *publicFolder* - Defines the path to the public folder which will be published with from the webserver.
+This path describes the directory to the webinterface.

 In the `GPIO` section are the settings for the hardware GPIOs depending on the board you are using: